carlosh93/SFR_HB-IRIT-UIS/README.md

 # Steps to Run the Code

-The following steps must be executed in Google Colab.
+The following steps must be executed in the [Google Colab file available here.](Thttps://drive.google.com/drive/folders/1bDTZ85NSm0GxkLIpdkIFi9GJNArX5zYp?usp=sharing)

 ### 0. Requirements
 The Code was tested only in Linux operating system.
 See the `requirements.txt` file for python packages requirements.
 Install them using